ludwig-ai/ludwig-docs/docs/configuration/features/number_features.md

 - `fill_value` (default `0`): the value to replace the missing values with in case the `missing_value_strategy` is `fill_with_const`.
 - `normalization` (default `null`): technique to be used when normalizing the number feature types.
-The available options are `null`, `zscore`, `minmax` and `log1p`.
-If the value is `null` no normalization is performed.
-If the value is `zscore`, the mean and standard deviation are computed so that values are shifted to have zero mean and 1 standard deviation.
-If the value is `minmax`, the minimum is subtracted from values and the result is divided by difference between maximum and minimum.
-If `normalization` is `log1p` the value returned is the natural log of 1 plus the original value.
+The available options are `null`, `zscore`, `minmax`, `log1p` and `iq`.
+    - `null`: no normalization is performed.
+    - `zscore`: the mean and standard deviation are computed so that values are shifted to have zero mean and 1 standard deviation.
+    - `minmax`: the minimum is subtracted from values and the result is divided by difference between maximum and minimum.
+    - `log1p`: the value returned is the natural log of 1 plus the original value.
 Note: `log1p` is defined only for positive values.
+    - `iq`: the median is subtracted from values and the result is divided by the interquartile range (IQR), i.e., the 75th percentile value minus the 25th percentile value.
+This is useful if your feature has large outliers since the normalization won't be skewed by those values.

 Configuration example: